sonic-net/SONiC/doc/voq/bgp_voq_chassis.md

 - `bgp disable-ebgp-connected-route-check`

-Note that if more equal-cost paths are learned for a given route than the maximum ECMP group size, each FSI may still choose a different subset of paths to program.
+Note that if more equal-cost paths are learned for a given route than the maximum ECMP group size, each ASIC Instance may still choose a different subset of paths to program.

 ## 2.3 FRR Changes